Philip James Devereaux: Contributions to health research

 Devereaux is the author of more than 270 peer-reviewed publications, more than 50 book chapters or editorials, and over 900 abstracts and scholarly presentations.
 Since 2017, Deveraux has been annually listed in the Clarivate Analytics Highly Cited Researchers.
 According to Google Scholar Devereaux's work has been cited over 292,000 times, with Google scholar tabulation of the world's most cited scientists, listing him as 4102nd.

 In 2014, Devereaux co-founded Canada's first Perioperative Cardiovascular Fellowship Program at McMaster University.
 Today, the fellowship is called the Perioperative Care Fellowship Program.

 In 2017, Devereux helped organize the first international Perioperative Care Congress, an annual congress that promotes education and research in perioperative care, he continues to serve as a committee member.
 In 2019, he co-founded the international Society for Perioperative Research and Care (SPRC) and serves as its inaugural President.
 The SPRC is dedicated to improving care of patient undergoing surgery by bringing together physicians, health practitioners, and scientists to establish in models of care, conduct research, and promote evidence-based medicine.

+In 2023, Deveraux was named head of the Accelerating Clinical Trials (ACT) consortium in Canada.
+He will lead the ACT consortium in its aim to share knowledge and improve medical research capacity and randomized controlled clinical trial (RCTs) across the country.
+The consortium support an estimated 230 researchers.